nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

   2) Changing **data** is difficult and painful, requiring migration scripts to be run on production systems and lots of testing.

-  1) Changing **API**'s' however is by far the most painful because all clients depending on that contract will need to change too, often during a (long) migration period.
+  1) Changing **API**'s' is by far the most painful because all clients depending on that contract will need to change too, often during a (long) migration period.

-DBA's tend to focus the application design on the domain model (e.g. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) thus focus on a model layer within the application code (least important) rather than the API (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)) or data store.
+DDA's tend to focus the application design on the domain model (e.g. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) thus focus on a model layer within the application code rather than the API (e.g. [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)) or data store.

 If I learned one thing at oracle (a period I don't like to talk about...), it's they are right in one thing: `business == data`.
-Don't underestimate how long data survives, applications usually won't.
+Don't underestimate how long data survives, applications usually don't.
+Take a 30-year perspective.

 ### Yet another model

-DBA's introduce a third model that you have to reason about.
+DDA's introduce a third model that you have to reason about.
 Assume a webshop receives a request `POST /orders { ... }`, let's call the model of this request "**REQ**".
 Eventually the order is persisted in a database; model "**DB**".
-The DBA introduces a third model capturing relationships between domain object (for example, between a `User` and the `Order`) in the application code.
+The DDA introduces a third model capturing relationships between domain object (for example, between a `User` and the `Order`) in the application code.
 Let's call this model "**APP**".

 Now the developer is faced with the challenge to translate **REQ** to **APP** to **DB**... and back again.
 Commonly "controllers" are used to direct this process.
 How best to develop controllers has always been a tricky issue evidenced by the numerous discussions on '[Fat](http://blog.joncairns.com/2013/04/fat-model-skinny-controller-is-a-load-of-rubbish/) [models](https://stackoverflow.com/questions/14044681/fat-models-and-skinny-controllers-sounds-like-creating-god-models) [and](https://www.slideshare.net/damiansromek/thin-controllers-fat-models-proper-code-structure-for-mvc) [skinny](http://robdvr.com/fat-models-skinny-controllers-skinny-models-skinny-controllers/) [controllers](http://weblog.jamisbuck.org/2006/10/18/skinny-controller-fat-model)'.